beacon-biosignals/PyMNE.jl/README.md

 MNE-Python and its dependencies need to be installed in order for this to work and PyMNE will attempt to install when the package is built: this should happen more or less automatically via [`CondaPkg`](https://github.com/cjdoris/CondaPkg.jl).
 You can configure various options via `CondaPkg`.
-MNE-Python is installed via Conda, not via pip.

 ## Usage